iankorf/apple/LIFE.md

 I had an idea that I would use PEEK and POKE to write directly to text and grpahics memory.
 Unfortunately, both text and graphics memory are interleaved and have weird offsets in the interleaving.
-For this reason, you really have to use PLOT or HTAB/VTAB or the machine language equivalents.
+It's much simpler to use PLOT or HTAB/VTAB or the machine language equivalents.

+## LIFE ##

+The assembly version...